Sri Lanka wins cricket World Cup qualifier in Zimbabwe - ExBulletin

 Spinner Maheesh Theekshana won 4-31 on Sunday as Sri Lanka claimed victory over the Netherlands by 128 runs in the final of the 2023 Cricket World Cup qualifier at Harare Sports Club.

-Both teams had already qualified for the main event from October 5 to Nov. being held in India.
-19, but Sri Lanka leave Zimbabwe with the trophy, having won all eight matches they have played in the tournament.
+Both teams had already qualified for the main draw to be held in India from October 5 to November 19, but Sri Lanka leaves Zimbabwe with the trophy, having won all eight matches they have played in the tournament.

 After being sent to bat, Sri Lanka was bowled out for 233 in 47.5 overs, while Sahan Arachchige top-scored with 57.